Amruth533/AI-lecture-assistant/README.md

-#  AK Lecture Assistant
+# Lectura AI

-An AI-powered learning assistant that transforms YouTube lectures into structured insights and interactive conversations.
+AI-powered learning assistant that transforms lecture videos into structured insights and interactive conversations.

 ---